harshita-chivukula/PythonforDataScience_HarshitaChivukula/README.md

 # Python for Data Science

-This main branch contains infomration on the Class contents.
+This main branch contains information on the Class contents.
 The assignments are in their respective branches.
+The status of each exercise is also reported here.

 ## Classes